hashkat/hashkat/docs/tutorial01.md

 As expected, most agents have an in-degree of 10, an out-degree of 10, and a cumulative degree of 20.

-Note that you can save your plots as .svg files by typing in the commands
+Note that you can save your plots as '.svg' files by typing in the commands

 `set term svg`

 `set output 'filename.svg'`

-when you first start up gnuplot and prior to actually plotting the data.
+when you first start up 'gnuplot' and prior to actually plotting the data.

 ## Visualization